kapseliboi/hybrixd/README.md

 ### Operating systems

-hybridd is can be run on the following operating systems:
+hybridd can be run on the following operating systems:

 - GNU/Linux
 - macOS (Darwin)